Bookmark This Site

 Other Fireplace Safety Tips

 When you light a fire in your fireplace, a large amount of air is needed to keep the fire going.
 Yet many houses today are tightly sealed with weather stripping on the doors, caulk on the windows and self-closing vents, so air is at a minimum.
 This causes a risk in two ways.
 First, there is the danger that your fireplace could create a reverse draft, which would redirect carbon monoxide fumes from your furnace or water heater into your living room.
 Second, the amount of oxygen that the fireplace uses could leave a deficit for you and your family.
-To counteract these two problems, there are some important fireplace safety tips you should follow on a regular basis: ·Always open a window when you light a fire. ·Consider installing an outside air vent. ·Make sure that exhaust fans in your kitchen and bathroom are off. ·If you have forced air heat, close the vents.
-These important steps, in addition to using other fireplace safety products such as a hearth gate and hearth guards, will go a long way to keep your family safe and allow you to enjoy your fireplace.
+To counteract these two problems, there are some important fireplace safety tips you should follow on a regular basis:

 Comments